Share article

 sign up here

-This is what the UN’s Declaration, and indeed many of the principles of the Summit, are expected in part to address.
-Although the climate crisis has imbued the issue of future generations with a pressing relevance, the meeting will be a culmination of developments stretching back decades.
+This is what the UN’s Declaration, and indeed many of the principles of the Summit, addressed.
+Although the climate crisis has imbued the issue of future generations with a pressing relevance, the meeting was a culmination of developments stretching back decades.

 “The term ‘future generations’ was referenced directly in the Brundtland definition of sustainable development in 1987 – defined as ‘development that meets the needs of the present without compromising the ability of future generations to meet their own needs’,” says Daniella Tilbury, Professor and Chair of the Network for Institutions and Leaders for Future Generations.